-New in 2018, we will be running two single sculling courses with a strength training module specifically targeted at rowing/sculling.
-We will also organise a single sculling course with a functional movement module aimed at rowers/scullers.
+We will be running a course in 1x, 2x or 2- with a strength training module specifically targeted at rowing/sculling.
+We will also organise a course in the 1x, 2x or 2- with a functional movement module aimed at rowers/scullers.
 The trainers for these two modules are themselves rowers and rowing coaches with extensive experience.
 They are keenly aware of the extras a rower might need.

 The rowing side of these courses is comparable to the sculling programme in the standard single sculling course for advanced/experienced scullers, with the targeted strength training module or the functional movement module added on top of the normal outings.

 Targeted strength training: August 28 – 30 2020

 This is a 3-day course in which rowing and coaching are actively supplemented through targeted strength training.
 Exercises are predominantly aimed at strengthening the core stability, and are specifically chosen with rowers in mind.
 Another highly beneficial effect of strength training is the prevention of sport injuries.
 These can plague all athletes, but often become more prevalent with age.
 The course is organised in collaboration with Jan van Delden, owner and trainer at CrossFit Twente.